MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 Not only did they give me help, but they also applied a little pressure.
 They knew I wanted to start doing conference talks and improve my presentation skills, so would bug me with links to call for papers for upcoming conferences, and keep asking me when I would speak at their user group.
 Eventually, you run out of excuses and just have to say yes.

-Tip: Surround yourself with people that are already doing what you want to achieve, ask them questions and listen to their advice.
+:white_check_mark: Tip: Surround yourself with people that are already doing what you want to achieve, ask them questions and listen to their advice.

 # Actively take steps to get better